cdeln/lexref-clj/README.md

 ```

 where `EXPR` is the expression of interest.
-Intermediate resource will be promptly assuming that they have been adapted to this library.
+Intermediate resource will be promptly released assuming that they have been adapted to this library.

 To adapt a custom resource to be lexically referenced, specialize the `release!` multi method for your type